dbojan/Pluto-TV-Playlists-Python/README.md

 `python plutotv_scraper.py`

-output is in output dir.
+Output is in output dir.
 It should be valid for 24 hours.

 # old text